what is payday super?

 From 1 July 2026, employers will be required to pay employees’ superannuation guarantee (SG) entitlements at the same time as their wages.

-Currently, employers can decide to pay SG contributions at a minimum frequency of once a quarter, but changes will mean that employers must make compulsory super contributions within seven days of paying their employees.
+Currently, employers can decide to pay SG contributions at a minimum frequency of once a quarter, but changes will mean that employers must make compulsory super contributions within 7 days of paying their employees.

 This will affect businesses differently, depending on their current payroll cycles.

-Why the change?
+why the change?

-The Federal Government’s payday super legislation aims to create a fairer superannuation system for all Australians, and will be a win particularly for workers in lower-paid, casual and insecure jobs who are more likely to miss out when super is paid less frequently.
+The Federal Government’s Payday Super legislation aims to create a fairer superannuation system for all Australians, and will be a win particularly for workers in lower-paid, casual and insecure jobs who are more likely to miss out when super is paid less frequently.

-What does this mean for employers?
+what does this mean for employers?

-For some employers, there could be some short-term challenges when payday super comes into effect.
+For some employers, there could be some short-term challenges when Payday Super comes into effect.
 However, once set up, it will mean stabilised cashflow and reduced super liability.

 Although the legislation has not yet passed, there are measures employers can take to be prepared.
+Check out our Payday Super checklist for employers:

 Review payroll systems and processes:

 • Ensure your payroll software can calculate and process super contributions in line with your pay cycle (weekly, fortnightly or monthly).
-Most modern cloud-based payroll systems will be updated to support payday super, but check with your provider and automate your super payments to employees if you haven’t already.
+Most modern cloud-based payroll systems will be updated to support Payday Super, but check with your provider and automate your super payments to employees if you haven’t already.

 • The ATO’s Small Business Superannuation Clearing House (SBSCH) is closing from 1 July 2026.
 If you use this service, you will need to consider an alternative clearing house, such as QuickSuper, which is available free of charge to HESTA employers.